alshedivat/al-folio/_posts/2019-02-04-aseees-2019:-people-are-wanted.md

 ---
 layout: post
-title: ASEEES 2019: panel on Soviet Cultural Institutions
+title: ASEEES 2019: search for presenters
-date: 2019-02-04 19:00:00
+date: 2019-02-04 15:10:00
-description: search for people for the ASEEES 2019 convention
+description: for people interested in participating in ASEEES 2019
 tags: aseees aseees2019 conference
-categories:
+categories: conference-posts
 ---

 Dear all: